Fast and Easy Scrappy Four Patches

 Lay your strip on your cutting mat and flip the first pair of strips over so that right sides are together and the stitched seam is on your left.

 After this first cut you will have a four patch (piece in center) and two squares sewn together (piece on left).
-Set the latter aside for the moment.
+Set the latter aside for now.

 Now flip the next little section over so the seam is to your left and cut another 1.5″ section.